 Spalink Memorial Missions Scholarship.
 An annual senior scholarship award of \$500 is presented by Mr. and Mrs. John Spalink, in memory of their son, John Spalink, Jr. Its purpose is to encourage superior students to enter missions.
 The scholarship is awarded to a junior student of either sex who shows a definite interest in a missionary vocation.
 The award is given primarily for academic achievement, although other factors, such as financial need, will be taken into account.
-Generally, members of the Christian Reformed Church who aspire to a career with that church's missions will be shown preference.
-The scholarship committee makes final determination of the award.

-Kent Medical Foundation Grants.
-Each year the Kent Medical Foundation makes available two tuition grants to qualified students at Calvin College.
+Generally, members of the year the Kent Medical Foundation makes available two tuition grants to qualified students at Calvin College.
 These grants are designated for students who are residents of Kent County or vicinities bordering thereon and who have not received a professional degree.
 To qualify for a grant a student must be matriculated in a health career recognized as scientific in nature.